engramhq/engram-product-site/_posts/development/2021-04-18-brain-dump-plugins-and-help-documentation.md

 #### iOS Send to engram Shortcut

-I hope to avoid the Apple App store for as long as possible...So while they don't currently support the Web Share Target API yet, I have managed a workaround that works equally well.
+I hope to avoid the Apple App store for as long as possible...So, while they don't currently support the Web Share Target API yet, I have managed a workaround that works equally well.
 The solution involves installing a custom Shortcut for the iOS Shortcuts app that can then be added to the iOS Share Sheet.
-See instrutions [here](/help/getting-started/how-to-setup-send-to-engram/#iOS) for how to configure.
+See instructions [here](/help/getting-started/how-to-setup-send-to-engram/#iOS) for how to configure.

 ### Plugins